-Phil wasn’t sure how to answer and stood there unable to do anything.
+Phil wasn’t sure how to answer and stood there, unable to do anything.
 His hand slipped down towards my shoulder and glanced at me concerned.

 I felt a sudden tug of energy pulling me towards the direction of the statue that was behind Phil.
 Pulling away from Phil, I started to walk towards it.
 The closer I got, the larger the statue looked.
-It was a man that reminded me of the Divine race, standing half naked next to a proud dragon.
+It was a man that reminded me of the Divine race, standing half-naked next to a proud dragon.
 If I didn’t know any better, it reminded me of those Greek statues made by a master craftsman.
-They didn’t look like they were going to war, but was standing side-by-side as equals.
+They didn’t look like they were going to war, but were standing side-by-side as equals.
 The dragon had a soft feature, almost recognizable, but I couldn’t put my fingers on where.

 “Is that your father?”
 Phil came up from behind, staring up at the statue alongside me.
 He took a couple more steps forward, checking out the statue that loomed over both of us.
 It didn’t hit me until a few seconds later in what he had said that it clinked in my mind.
 Taking a good look again, I could see the resemblance of my father.

 Power radiated from the statue, making my body tingle.
-Even the water around the statue got warmer, making me wonder if there was something special about it, until it spoke.
+Even the water around the statue got warmer, making me wonder if there was something special about it until it spoke.

 “Berry, my child.” the feminine voice spoke again, this time I knew exactly where the voice was coming from.
 My eyes became wide, stunned.

-“I just heard that…” Phil looked around nervously, realizing finally in what I had said.
+“I just heard that…” Phil looked around nervously, realizing finally what I had said.
 “You heard that voice, too?”

 “Yea…” I shook my head furiously, confirming with him that we both weren’t going crazy.